 This World Traveler Kit by Adventure Medical Kit is one of the best pre-made first aid kits I’ve found.
-It costs $51 and actually has most of the stuff you need, like stomach ailment medications.
+It is a bit pricier but actually has most of the stuff you need, like stomach ailment medications.
 You can buy it here.

 What’s in your traveler’s medical kit?
 Connect on Facebook to join the discussion!